NitorCreations/nameless-deploy-tools/docs/parameters.md

 The id of the instance profile to set on the baking instance.
 If set, no CloudFormation lookup for this is needed.

+### `IMAGE_WAIT`

+Timeout for waiting for AMI to be available.
+Defaults to 1200 seconds for linux and 1800 seconds for Windows.

 ## Docker baking parameters

 Docker baking doesn't have any mandatory parameters.
 The role assuming